 Install steam traps in accessible locations as close as possible to connected equipment.

-Install full-port ball valve, strainer, and union upstream from trap; install union, check valve, and full-port ball valve downstream from trap unless otherwise indicated.
+Install gate valve, strainer, and union upstream from trap; install union, check valve, and gate valve downstream from trap unless otherwise indicated.

 All low points and drip legs in steam lines and the bottom of down feed risers shall have inverted bucket traps of proper size.